ETH-PEACH-Lab/daTAR_unity_prototype/README.md

 <h3>Operation Blocks</h3>
 <h5>IOpManger</h5>
-Implented by all the data table operation blocks Manger scripts, that is <em>OrderbyManager.cs</em> and <em>WhereManager.cs</em>.
+Interface implented by all the data table operation blocks Manger scripts, that is <em>OrderbyManager.cs</em> and <em>WhereManager.cs</em>.
 Stores the AR table column node the block is connected to in order to send sql quers operations to the AR data table block.

 <h3>Custom Blocks</h3>